Insight September 29, 2025 Lisa Sacchetti

 • Tell me an example of a time when you had to change the organization of the sales department that you managed.
 What were the steps that you took, and what was the outcome?

-After a quality candidate profile has been developed for a critical position, the hiring company should build behavioral-based interview questions around those parameters for the interview process.
+After a quality candidate profile has been developed for a critical position, the hiring company should build Behavioral-Based Interview questions around those parameters for the interview process.
 Of course, these questions can help document data like “how many,” “how much,” and “when.”
-As importantly, these questions can help truly verify if candidates are critical-thinkers, self-starters, self-confident or if they have a willingness to learn.
+As importantly, these questions can help truly verify if candidates are critical thinkers, self-starters, self-confident, or if they have a willingness to learn.
 Behavioral-based questions can also reveal a candidate’s attitude towards teamwork and their definition of and ability surrounding professionalism.

-Through ensuring behavioral-based interviews are part of your interview process, the hiring manager will have a stronger understanding of his or her candidates, make hiring decisions grounded in fact, reduce the risks of hiring for the wrong reasons and even avoid hiring the wrong candidate.
-As the education talent expert, The Renaissance Network welcomes the opportunity to discuss further how the BBI is a critical component of our proven five-step process…and how working with a strategic search partner can help to uncover your next great executive or team member in the education industry.
+Through ensuring Behavioral-Based Interviews are part of your interview process, the hiring manager will have a stronger understanding of his or her candidates, make hiring decisions grounded in fact, reduce the risks of hiring for the wrong reasons, and even avoid hiring the wrong candidate.

 Lisa Sacchetti Headshot